Scilab-RL/Scilab-RL/docs/wiki/Run-a-standard-algorithm.md

 wandb: ⭐️ View project at https://wandb.ai/USER/sac_FetchReach-v1
 wandb: 🚀 View run at https://wandb.ai/USER/sac_FetchReach-v1/runs/2872w2rk
 ```
-These lines are displayed because we use _MLFlow_ and _Weights and Biases_ to track our experiments (more on that in the [Display logged data tutorial](Display-logged-data-(e.g.-learning-curve)-in-Weights-and-Biases)).
+These lines are displayed because we use _MLFlow_ and _Weights and Biases_ to track our experiments (more on that in the [Display logged data tutorial](Display-logged-data).

 ```
 Starting training with the following configuration: